namrata100-sai/Software_Intro/sdlc.md

 </br>

 6. maintance </br>
-   keep checking that the software running smothly also adding feature to it to make to more reable
+   keep checking that the software running smothly also adding feature to it
 </br>
 <h1>environment</h1>
 => the place where software run build and code etc